Two-dimensional orbital-obstructed insulators with higher-order band topology: Minimal tight-binding description of the OOAI state

 In Fig. \ref{fig3}c we show two exemplary cases that describe the two major possibilities for edge physics.
 In general, we find that at the tight-binding level, the spin-orbit interaction with spin-flip character between different WPs is key for the generation of isolated-in-energy edge states.
 The left panel of Fig. \ref{fig3}c illustrates a case when this interaction is strong enough to generate an isolated set of edge states that are located inside the energy gap.
 For this regime of onsite energies, the evolution of the edge states with respect to the magnitude of the hopping parameter for the above-mentioned interaction indicates that the edge states detach from the upper bands.
 The origin of these states can be traced to the hybridization process between the $1a$ sublattice and the $2d$ sublattice.

 If in a first instance we consider no inter-sublattice interactions, the $2d$ sublattice will present edge states within the lower gap which are due to the decomposable nature of the EBR.
 These states are gapped edge states which are inherited from a strong topology phase that arises in a high-symmetry planar structure.
-Once buckling is present the gapless states become gapped, due to the breaking of the in-plane mirror symmetry.
-However, they retain some of the spatial localization and, independently if they are gapless or gapped, they can hybridize with the upper bands in the model.
+Once buckling is present, the gapless states become gapped due to the breaking of the in-plane mirror symmetry.
+However, they retain some of their spatial localization and, independently if they are gapless or gapped, they can hybridize with the upper bands in the model.
 Once we turn on sublattice interaction, the edge states produced by the $2d$ sublattice are induced by proximity into the $1a$ sublattice, endowing the upper bands with edge states if the interaction is sufficiently strong.
 This picture is supported by the local density of the wavefunction, as shown in Fig. \ref{fig3}b, where the spatial localization is evident.
 This calculation is performed at the energy value where the upper edge states reside (0.85 eV, from the left panel of Fig. \ref{fig3}c).

 The spin-orbit interaction that produces the isolated edge states has to compete with other interactions in the system that tend to mask the emergence of edge states.
 The main competing feature is the energy width of the upper bands.
-This is mainly affected by the intra-sublattice interaction ($r_2$) between the $1a$ sites, which greatly affects band dispersion; if this interaction is strong enough, no edge states will arise.
+This is mainly affected by the intra-sublattice interaction ($r_2$) between the $1a$ sites, which greatly affects band dispersion; if this interaction is strong enough, no edge states will arise. \com{This is also related with the fact that the edge states induced by spin-orbit coupling in this type or energy ordering stem from the conduction states, and as such, the edge states will be in general near the bottom of the conduction bands.
+Therefore, the interaction described by the $r_2$ parameter, which affects the dispersion of the conduction bands, will also affect the apparition of the edge states}.
 This is the case depicted in the right panel of Fig. \ref{fig3}c (see the value of the model parameters in the caption of this figure).
 In this scenario, the edge states are completely inside the bulk bands and therefore are not in general protected to be in-gap.